MrKWatkins/ZXSpectrumNextTests/Tests/Misc/ZilogDMA/ReadMe.txt

 Other HW/emulators status:

- - MB-03 current work-in-progress version will ignore CONTINUE type of transfers (no transfer happens) (and is probably sensitive to direction)
+ - MB-03 is under active development to produce reasonable results with this test (already working ok, with "correct" transfer of "DMA" including red).
- - #CSpect 2.11.10 - autodetect of port fails (reads too many $FF) if forced with $6B port, it will do 64kiB transfer upon CONTINUE - crash
+ - #CSpect 2.11.10 - will crash due to wrong "DMA_CONTINUE" emulation.
  - RealSpec did survive one of the earlier versions of test, but timing of blocks is always 3T+3T (didn't try with latest version of test)
  - Fuse does produce mostly incorrect results for almost all transfer variants
  - ZEsarUX 8.1 beta2 in TBBlue mode has only zxnDMA-like implementation
+ - my fork of ZEsarUX "ZESERUse" does emulate now both zxnDMA and Zilog mode, even more correctly than the board, which is sort of wrong, so overall it's work in progress, talking also with Allen A. about future core changes, then I will probably limit emulation to what TBBlue does.